 The Asus Rog Strix GL503 configuration we tested will set you back $1,099 (£1,473.99, AU$2,599), but there are more powerful configurations available.
 The Hero Edition ups the display refresh rate to 120Hz, pumps the graphics card up to a GTX 1060 with 6GB of video memory and adds a 256GB solid-state drive for $1,599 (£1,409.99, AU$2,599.00).

-Up against the Apache Pro and the Inspiron, the GL503 falls squarely in the middle when it comes to price.
-It's hard to really balance out a meaningful comparison of value against the Apache Pro.
-Spec-wise, they're nearly identical, with the Apache having a stronger GPU and thus better scores in benchmark testing.
-It's $300 more than the GL503 in the US, but in addition to the better GPU it also comes with a 256GB SSD on top of a 1TB HDD.
+Up against the Apache Pro and the Inspiron 15 7000, the Asus ROG Strix GL503 sits right in the middle of the pricing stack.
+Spec-wise, they’re about the same, with the Apache featuring a more powerful graphics chip, and thus better scores in our benchmarks.
+It’s $300 more than the GL503 in the US, but it also comes with more storage.

 The Asus Rog Strix GL503 is definitely a gaming laptop.
 The top features the ROG logo in a beautiful reflective metal lid.
 The lid itself brushed metal, but it goes a step further by adding lighting to the logo.
 By itself, it looks great, but the addition of light makes it look awesome.